Saitanveesh/3D-Lidar-scanner/README.md

 | - | PLA Filament (approx. 100g) | ₹280 |
 | **Total** | **Estimated Hardware Investment** | **~ ₹4,758** |

-*Note: Prices may vary slightly depending on your preferred e-commerce vendor or local electronics store container.*
+*Note: Prices may vary slightly depending on your preferred e-commerce vendor or local electronics store.*

 ---
 ## Software & Toolchain Requirements

 To compile and execute the system files, you will need:
 1. **Arduino IDE** (with the `stm32duino` board manager library installed).